 Professional Serbian translation services

-Serbian translation and the Serbian language hold a special place for us, as we have chosen for a number of reasons to base our office in Belgrade in Serbia.
+Serbian translation and the Serbian language hold a special place for us, as we have chosen for a number of reasons to base our headquarters in Belgrade in Serbia.
 This ancient city lies at the heart of the Balkan peninsula, and Belgrade’s social and commercial catchment area is vast.
 The town occupies a natural key point on a hill at the confluence of the Sava river with the mighty Danube, two navigable waterways that span the region from the Black Forest to the Black Sea, the bedrock of commerce for millennia.
 The fortress here has been disputed as far back as records exist, and just outside the city lies Vinča, the oldest known settlement in Europe dating back over 9,000 years.

 Professional Serbian translation services